 If you are pricing your products higher than their worth you are only going to find yourself with unhappy customers who feel cheated out of their money.
 Always try to price your items according to an honest assessment on your part.

 The best way to decide what kind of pricing you think is fair for what you are offering is putting yourself in the customer’s shoes.
 By asking yourself how much you would feel comfortable paying for the product that you are selling if you were the consumer, you will be able to arrive at a reasonable offer.
+A lot of other companies tend to use advanced tools like Conjoint Analysis (you can click here to know – What is Conjoint Analysis?) and other pricing and product market research tools.
+This in turn can help them know about the customer requirements and adequate pricing of a product.

 Take Their Feedback